Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Add a Negative Margin to an Element
-An element's margin controls the amount of space between an element's border and surrounding elements.
+An element's `margin` controls the amount of space between an element's border and surrounding elements.
 If you set an element's margin to a **negative value**, the element will grow **larger**.

 ## Add Different Padding to Each Side of an Element
-CSS allows you to control the padding of an element on all four sides with **padding-top, padding-right, padding-bottom, and padding-left** attributes.
+CSS allows you to control the padding of an element on all four sides with `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` attributes.

 ```
 .green-box {